KatieProchilo/ContainerTraining/README.md

 ### Setting up the cluster

 Now we will deploy our container to the fourth of our options, a Kubernetes cluster.
 To do this we will be using AKS, the Microsoft Managed Kubernetes service.
-We will use a combination of the azure-cli and the portal to complete our tasks.
+We will use a combination of the Azure CLI and the portal to complete our tasks.

 To begin, we first need to make sure that AKS is associated with your Azure subscription.
 To do that, run the following